Valtsuh/Detox/README.md

 Feedback more than welcome and appreciated

 Aware:
- -Cluttery scripts/scripting
+ <br>-Cluttery scripts/scripting
- -Statistics not showing properly
+ <br>-Statistics not showing properly

 Note: Had an earlier directory version, but could not figure out how this whole site works.